limitlessloop/vets.gov-status/scripts/migration_status/FSC_Informatica.md

 SLAs for applications defined and approved                 | Yellow   |Need list of SLAs from MAG have internal SLAs for business (timeframes, restore, etc.)
 SLAs for operations defined and approved with ITOPs        |       |
-CSP accounts and sub accounts created                 | Complete | Sub account of FBMT Release agent identified or waiver                  |       |
-Sustainment organization identified                 | Complete   |FSC CD1 decision made                                   |       | Not done yet aligning with IFAMS Planning checklist 100% completed                 |       |Checklist in development by CAS COMPLETED ALL Migration Planning and Onboarding Tasks                 |      |
+CSP accounts and sub accounts created                 | Complete | Sub account of FBMT CD1 decision made                                   |       | Not done yet aligning with IFAMS Planning checklist 100% completed                 |       |Checklist in development by CAS COMPLETED ALL Migration Planning and Onboarding Tasks                 | Red     | blocker ECSSB decision needed for connection to IFAM system; team needs permissions and processses put in place

 ### Provisioning
 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
-ATO actions started; must demonstrate progress                 | Green      | In progress would like process defined Apps code assigned in coordination with ITOPs                 | Red    | Apps gets identified w/ VAEC during intake App code is blocker; business ID was not created in intake (note: is this the "business ID" that is missing")
+ATO actions started; must demonstrate progress                 | Green      | In progress would like process defined; blockers with tasks including Ansible security tower not being set up
+Apps code assigned in coordination with ITOPs                 | Red    | Apps gets identified w/ VAEC during intake App code is blocker; business ID was not created in intake (note: is this the "business ID" that is missing")
 Identify and apply tagging and billing                 | Complete    | Dev/Test/Staging/Prod environment set up completed                 |       | Resource groups for environment are set up blocked on setting up VMs (can't do backups themselves, MS team trying to solve but unable to date, etc)